canh25xp/GraduationThesis/OUTLINES.md

 ### 5.4.1 Introduction/Problem

-Efficient text processing and correction were critical for ensuring that ALLECS can handle real-time user input without significant delays.
+Efficient text processing and correction were critical for ensuring that GecWeb can handle real-time user input without significant delays.
 Many GEC systems suffer from slow processing speeds, particularly when using large models like T5-Large.
 This can lead to a poor user experience, especially for users with limited patience or those working under time constraints.

 ### 5.4.2 Solution